-- Some variant of Diffie-Hellman - Client generated random number and the server key are used to: - Allow the client to authenticate the identity of the server - Independently generate and exchange a secret session key - No private information is exchanged over non-secure channel - Enable session rekeying.
+- Some variant of the Diffie-Hellman algorithm - Client generated random number and the server key are used to: - Allow the client to authenticate the identity of the server - Cooperatively generate and exchange a secret session key - Supports session rekeying.
 Typically once/hour or GB.